 Munto's brows knitted together in distaste.
-He didn't like her tone.
+He did not like her tone.

 Previously, the prince would have never admitted that she was speaking the truth.
 But watching the weeping girl… Maybe Ryueri was right.
 Maybe there were times he really just needed to swallow his pride and say—

 "Sorry," he whispered, walked up to the blonde, and wiped her tearful face with a tentative palm.
 "I'm sorry not telling you earlier.
-It was stupid of me.
+It was dumb of me.
 I just didn't know how."

 Her rogue cheeks were wet and soft… Like freshly washed peaches.